Bernhart46/bern-assembly/README.md

 ## Future plans:

 I've been planning to make a "C" type language in this assembly-like language, but it takes a little bit of time to think for a proper design of a compiler.
 (I have zero experience for compilers or anything like that; I just made this project based on my thoughts of how this would work.)
 And I even need to make universal things like arrays, objects, etc.

+## This project is not finished yet.
+It needs some reworking and optimization.